ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-On line 8 we add a call to `CheckForBestTime` so that when the player has overlapped the finish line trigger, it will call that function to check if the final time is faster than the time stored.
+Open the **Race_Manager_Server** script and add line 8 to the `OnFinishTriggerOverlap` function.  `CheckForBestTime` will check if the final time is faster than the time stored.

 ???
 "Update **Race_Manager_Server** Script"
     ```lua linenums="1"